Yarrow

 Look for yard along the edges of woods just inside the shady areas as well as in fields, especial across Central Texas.
 The finely divided leaves, from which it gets part of its scientific name "millefolium" give it a wild carrot-like appearance but it is a much shorter plant, rarely reaching three feet in height.

 It's main use is medicinal rather than as a food source.
 Tea from its flowers and leaves helps produce productive sweating to flush toxins from the body and skin as well as to help fight infections.
-The leaves are a potent blood clotter used to staunch bleeding from even severe wounds.
+The leaves are a potent blood clotting agent used to staunch bleeding from even severe wounds as well as reduce the chance of infection.
 They were a part of Roman soldiers' "first aid kits" and worked surprisingly well.

 There is some record of the dried flowers and leaves being smoked for respiratory medicinal properties.